stove-labs/granary/docs/sandboxnet-activating-a-protocol.md

     "proof_of_work_threshold": "-1"
 }

-# Activate the alpha protocol using the activator key
+# Activate the desired protocol using the activator key
+# You can find additional available protocols in the list below
-granary client - "--block genesis activate protocol ProtoALphaALphaALphaALphaALphaALphaALphaALphaDdp3zK with fitness 1 and key activator and parameters $PWD/protocol_parameters.json --timestamp $(TZ='AAA+1' date +%FT%TZ)"
+granary client - activate protocol Pt24m4xiPbLDhVgVfABUjirbmda3yohdN82Sp9FeuAXJ4eV9otd with fitness 1 and key activator and parameters $PWD/protocol_parameters.json --timestamp $(TZ='AAA+1' date +%FT%TZ)

 # Import a secret key for the account
 # specified in protocol_parameters.json's bootstrap_accounts